 Payment for the entire month is due ON THE FIRST LESSON of the month.
 A $15 late fee will apply if tuition is not received by the 10th of the month.
 A $20 fee will apply for all NSF checks.
 Students starting mid-month will have their tuition prorated.
 Cash, checks, Venmo, and credit card payments (via my website) are accepted.
 I also have the ability to enable autopay if you desire, where charges for the month are automatically deducted with no thought or effort required on your part.

 Additional fees will be invoiced to families to cover the costs of recitals.
 The costs associated with recitals include fees for collaborative musicians, rehearsal or performance space, equipment rental, and refreshments.
 These are costs that I absorb far in advance of the recital.
 While I may be able to include more families than I initially intended, I won't be able to negotiate any refunds from collaborative partners or vendors for families who have sudden scheduling conflicts, so this fee is non-refundable.

 *I will enthusiastically attend any student rehearsals or performances for events sponsored by my studio (e.g. recital tech rehearsals) or my students’ schools (Solo and Ensemble Festival, Band Concerts, etc) at no charge.

 Regular lesson attendance is required.
 We have two free lessons built into the schedule for excused absences on the part of the student or instructor.
-I do have a very full teaching schedule, but I will do my best to accommodate the rare rescheduling request as my calendar permits.
+I designate two-three weekends per term as "make-up" weekends, where lessons missed during the course of a term can made up.
+I do have a very full teaching schedule, but I will do my best to accommodate the rare rescheduling requests as my calendar permits.